RUSSELL DECARLE — AN INFORMAL BIOGRAPHY

 He surrounds himself with brilliant players, and the crew on this record is superb.
 Guitarist Steve Briggs is, as always, subtle, tasteful, and understated, but central to deCarle’s sound; bassist Russ Boswell is, simply, the perfect foundation.
 Drummers Al Cross and Jorn Anderson can be heard on different tracks, as well as singers Cindy Church, Erin Costelo, Karla Crawford and Michelle Willis.
 Other guests include Denis Keldie (accordion), John Sheard (piano) and Chris Whiteley (harmonica). deCarle, Briggs and L. Stu Young share production credits.

-For some artists the urge to make a solo record asserts itself almost as soon as they start to gain attention as part of a successful band – sometimes even before they, or their audience, truly know who they are.
-Not so for deCarle.
-“For decades people have been asking for a solo record,” he says, “but I never thought I was ready and the band always satisfied the musical part of my life.”
+For some artists, the urge to make solo records asserts itself almost as soon as they start to gain attention as part of a successful band.
+Not so for deCarle: “For decades people were asking for a solo record,” he says, “but I never thought I was ready and the band always satisfied the musical part of my life.”

 But that was then and this is now.

 This third record is a perfect example of what you get when you hear this artist live — in a club, in a concert hall, or at a festival.

 “I want people to be emotionally invested in these songs, whether I wrote them or whether they were created by others,” he says.
 “If they touched audiences in some way — well, that would be the best thing that could happen.”

 It’s his personal objective whenever he performs.
 “I’m a music lover first and foremost — a product of all the stuff I’ve ever listened to — and my tastes are very broad.”

 “To me, this is a torchy, bluesy record more than anything else.
 And I know in my heart that it’s something that people who hear it will understand immediately….”